 (They’ll croak if they don’t!)

-They’ll reproduce and lay their eggs in the water.
-Then, larger animals and birds will rely on their eggs as food.
+They’ll reproduce and lay their eggs in shallow water.
+Then, larger animals and birds will eat their eggs as food.
 Therefore, if they disappear in large numbers it will impact the local food chain.
 This potentially will devastate other wild populations as well.

 We live in an area developed with a mixture of houses, townhouses, and condos.
 Communities like mine are not built with the consideration of the wild residences.
 I think one of the biggest problems with current developments is the lack of habitat preservation.

 We don’t build parks for wildlife only for our children`s pleasure.
 Our neighborhood used to be farmland and some of the former wildlife still reside here.

 Throughout the Summer our neighbor, Mr. Frog, was talking from time to time.
 I didn’t really think much of it.
 Until one day I thought, It’s pretty hot out there for the little guy!
 Summer came and went… and this clever little fella found enough food and water to survive.

 I consciously decided it was time to give our neighbor a new home.
 The Toad Abode is super simple and only takes about 30 minutes.
 For me, this is the first home I’ve ever built it.
 It`s probably your first time too!